biomedical-cybernetics/pypsis/README.md

 """
 Simulated embedding obtained by a dimension reduction method.
-In this example, only two dimensions are used. however, an arbitrary number of dimensions can be evaluated.
+In this example, only two dimensions are used.
+However, an arbitrary number of dimensions can be evaluated.
 Note: It is expected to receive samples as rows and the features/variables as columns.
 """